 How common is it for a workplace injury to happen?
 Are companies doing enough to provide their employees with enough protection in their workplace?
 What are some of the industries where people suffer most from workplace injuries?
 How many deaths occur in a year due to a workplace injury?
 We can gain greater insight into these numbers with the following workplace safety facts.

-Workplace safety facts from 2019 suggest that private industry employers reported 2.8 million non-fatal work injuries.
-The incidence rate of total recordable cases (TRC) in the private industry was 2.8 cases per 100 full-time equivalent (FTE) workers.
-It means there hasn’t been a significant change in numbers in the last few years.
+Workplace safety facts from 2020 suggest that private industry employers reported 2.7 million non-fatal work injuries.
+The incidence rate of total recordable cases (TRC) in the private industry was 2.7 cases per 100 full-time equivalent (FTE) workers.

 5. The number of preventable work-related deaths in 2019 was 4,572.

 The most recent workplace safety statistics suggest that in 2019 the number of preventable work-related deaths rose 2% compared to that of the previous year.
 In addition, the number of preventable work injuries which needed a medical consult was over 4.6 million.